sanjogpandasp/Android-Security-Reference/api/key_management.md

   - [`KeyProtection`](http://developer.android.com/reference/android/security/keystore/KeyProtection.html)
     - Specification of how a key or key pair is secured when imported into the Android Keystore system.
   - `KeyStore` keys can require fingerprint auth before use
+    - "User authentication authorizes a specific cryptographic operation associated with one key.
+In this mode, each operation involving such a key must be individually authorized by the user.
+Currently, the only means of such authorization is fingerprint authentication: FingerprintManager.authenticate.
+Such keys can only be generated or imported if at least one fingerprint is enrolled (see FingerprintManager.hasEnrolledFingerprints).
+These keys become permanently invalidated once a new fingerprint is enrolled or all fingerprints are unenrolled.".
+See `api/finger` for more.
 - N (7?)
   - Key Attestion
     - Can prove to 3rd partys that a hardware keystore exists with certain keys by signing a representation using a factory supplied key